 As the final mark came into view, we worked up suitable jibes to use at the evening get-together.
 We’d been on the receiving end after our last race, and we were looking forward to evening the score.

 We rounded the mark and turned into the final upwind leg.
-I got on trap first and was dialing in the jib when I heard, “Oh, shit!” followed by a splash.
+I got on trap first and was dialing in the jib when I heard, “Oh, crap!” followed by a splash.

 My head snapped around.
 Tom was nowhere in sight.
 Where was he?
 I blew loose the sails to stop our progress as one boat after another passed.
 “Tom?”
 I called, but there was no reply.